cyverse/irods-adm/coding-standards-bash.md

 }
 ```

-### Use Local Variables
+### Local Variables

-A function-specific variable should be declared using `local` to this restricts the variable to the
+Declare a function-specific variable using `local`.
+This restricts the variable to the namespace of
-name space fo the function and its children, avoiding inadertently overriding the value of variable
+the function and the functions it calls, which helps avoid accidentally overriding the value of
-with the same name used elsewhere.
+variable with the same name used elsewhere.

 Since `local` doesn't propagate the exit code from a command substitution, assignment of the output
-of an command substitution should be in a separate statement from the variable's declaration.
+of a command substitution should be in a separate statement from the variable's declaration.

 ```bash
 # ...